-Community Outreach & Field Placement Services (COFPS)
+Community Outreach & Field Placement Services Office (COFPS)

-The Community Outreach and Field Placement Services (COFPS), Located in ED 322, primary mission is to provide a high quality field experience program for teacher education candidates in the College of Education.
-The COFPS office provides opportunities to assist pre-service and student teacher candidates for their diverse field experiences in urban, suburban and rural settings.
+The Community Outreach and Field Placement Services (COFPS), is located in ED 322.
+The primary mission is to provide a high quality field experience program for teacher education candidates in the College of Education.
+The COFPS office provides opportunities to assist preservice and student teacher candidates for their diverse field experiences in urban, suburban and rural settings.
 A record of each teacher candidate's field experiences is maintained in COFPS as required by the Illinois State Board of Education.
-In addition, the office provides a range outreach services to support enrollment, retention, and graduation.
+In addition, the office provides a range of outreach services to support enrollment, retention, and graduation.